mdbootstrap/adminlte-laravel/README.md

  $ php artisan vendor:publish --force --provider="Acacha\AdminLTETemplateLaravel\Providers\AdminLTETemplateServiceProvider"
 </pre>

 Use force to overwrite Laravel Scaffolding packages.
 That's all!
-Open Your Laravel project in your browser or homestead machine and enjoy!
+Open the Laravel project in your browser or homestead machine and enjoy!

 ##AdminLTE